Beonchip logo

 Jan 26, 2021

-Peristaltic pump vs pressure-based microfluidic flow control sytems for Organ on chip applications
+Peristaltic pump vs pressure-based microfluidic flow control systems for Organ-on-chip applications

 The development of microfluidic research applied to cell culture has revealed the need to generate more accurate propulsion systems with high stability and pulseless flow.
 In this way, pressure pumps emerge instead of peristaltic pumps that have been widely used but create alterations in the flow rate.
 Precise microfluidic pressure systems allow controlling both pressure and flow rate to avoid these intense pulses.
 Although one of the main disadvantages of the pressure pumps was the limitation of the liquid volumes they could dispense; currently, the recircularization systems allow distribution volumes and solve this limitation.
 Thus, pressure pump systems offer more technically advanced solutions to microfluidic applications.